-The Company anticipates that cash used for future dividend payments will come from its current domestic cash, cash generated from ongoing U.S. operations, and cash to be repatriated from its Bermuda subsidiary.
+The Company anticipates that cash used for future dividend payments will come from its domestic cash, cash generated from ongoing U.S. operations, and cash repatriated from its Bermuda subsidiary.
 Earnings from other foreign subsidiaries will continue to be indefinitely reinvested.
-See Note 12 for further discussion.